-The app uses Pixabay as its search engine for the pictures.
+The app uses Pixabay as its image search engine or visual search tool.
 These are all CC0 (Creative commons license 0), this means that they are perfectly safe to use for personal and commercial use for free.
 You have no worries here.

 When you click though you will see a selection of backgrounds and patterns, but the real magic happens when you use the search feature.

 Type a search query in, keep it simple.
 Something like “winter” or “skyscraper” and then you can select any picture from the results to use as your background.

 Note: This is not like Canva here, you can’t add multiple images to a single piece of work, unfortunately.
 This is a quick alternative.
 You can still get very good results.

 Watch the video here as I make a demo pin.

 As you can see a very simple but effective alternative to Canva or Photoshop.
 The best part about this user-friendly app is you need no technical skills and the pre-set image sizes cater perfectly for Pinterest and all other social media channels.

 Some takeaway points from the video:

 - You can use the thousands of images in the search from Pixabay

 - You can also upload your own pictures